SOMETHING HAS GONE WRONG

 Before Crockett can even start, Tubbs shoots him a look.
 You’ll give this to Tubbs: he shoots a mean fucking look.

 The eyes on your oldest: Handcuffs.
 You.
 Handcuffs.
 You.
 Handcuffs.
 “Are you going to jail?
 Where’s Daddy?”

 You blow your hair out of your face, a puff of coke hangs in the air.
-“No one goes to jail for tripping face first into a pile of cocaine.”
-It’s true, you fell over Miss Nacho.
+“No one goes to jail for falling face first into a pile of cocaine.”
+(You really did trip over Miss Nacho.